Neural Embeddings for Text

-The goal of this section is to demonstrate that neural embeddings do capture the semantic differences between texts, and that on average texts that have similar meanings cluster close to each other in the neural embedding space.
 If we compare the semantic similarity between texts $B$ and $C$ with regard to text $A$, and if $B$ is semantically closer to $A$, then we would want the scalar product of the embeddings of $B$ and $A$ to be higher than the product of the embeddings of $C$ and $A$:

-We will take triplets of texts with the similarity $sim$ satisfying $sim(A,B) > sim (A,C)$ from several datasets, and we will count the fraction of triplets for which Equation \ref{eq:triple_embs} is not satisfied.
+In this section we will take triplets of texts with the similarity $sim$ satisfying $sim(A,B) > sim (A,C)$ from several datasets, and we will count the fraction of triplets for which Equation \ref{eq:triple_embs} is not satisfied.

-We can get the triplets $(A, B, C)$ from any dataset of texts grouped by semantic similarity, so that semantically similar texts belong to the same group.
-Selecting $A$ and $B$ from the same group, and $C$ from any other group provides a test: We should verify $(E_A*E_B) > (E_A*E_C)$.
-With a dataset in hand, we create all possible triplets and then count the fraction of the triplets for which this condition is not satisfied.